mohdaamil120/MediPulse-Hospital/README.md

 + Make your changes and commit them with clear commit messages
 + Push your changes to your fork
 + Create a pull request with a clear description of your changes
-+ Credits will be given on the work done.
++ Credits will be given for the work done.